RileyMichael/resolvr/README.md

 # resolvr

-simple wildcard dns server that will extract ip addresses from the hostname and resolve to them
+simple wildcard dns server that will extract ip addresses from the hostname and resolve to them -- no more editing /etc/hosts!

 similar to xip.io which appears to have gone offline with the recent basecamp exodus